poult-lab/daily-word/english_words_ learning.md

 [n] The land was simply appropriated by the rulers."a person who rules or governs"

 [n] "a straight strip of wood, plastic or metal, marked in centimetres or inches, used for measuring or for drawing straight lines"

-10.appropriate /əˈproʊpriət , əˈproʊprieɪt/

-[v] He was accused of appropriating club funds.

-"to take sth, sb's ideas, etc. for your own use, especially illegally or without permission"

-11.store  [stɔːr]

-[noun] a big department store. "a large shop that sells many different types of goods"

-[noun] a health food store. "a shop, large or small"

-[noun] a vast store of knowledge. "a quantity or supply of sth that you have and use"

-[verb] animals storing up food for the winter. {~ sth (away/up)} "to put sth somewhere and keep it there to use later"